 - Increased anxiety

-- Withdrawn behavior and isolating oneself away from friends and family
+- Isolating oneself from friends and family

-- Changes in sleep patterns, either sleeping too much or too little
+- Changes in sleep patterns (either sleeping too much or too little)

 - Problems with concentration and focus